idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

   function will return $\frac{1}{|d_Cf|}$ with additional multipliers added at the kernel level.
 - `computeBoundaryGradientRHSContribution` computes the right hand side contributions for terms that need the boundary gradient of the field, extensively used within diffusion kernels.
-  Using the same example as above, the remaining part of the expression belongs to the right hand side meaning that it will be added a $\frac{u_b}{|d_Cf|}$ term with additional multipliers applied at the kernel level.
+  Continuing with the example above, we add the remaining part of the expression ($-\frac{u_b}{|d_Cf|}$) with the opposite sign to the right hand side.
+The additional multipliers, e.g. the diffusion coefficient and the surface area, are factored in at the kernel level.